 In December 17, 2016, I was the Master of Ceremonies at a special concert of Akira Ifukube's chamber works at Nichols Hall at the prestigious Music Institute of Chicago.
 The featured performer was the pianist Reiko Yamada, a former student of Akira Ifukube.

 I have also participated as a consultant and writer on Miss Yamada's Akira Ifukube - Works for Piano series; each of these critcially acclaimed recordings features a world première performance.

 AKIRAIFUKUBE.ORG was featured on National Public Radio's Music Through the Night program in November 2010 and on NHK Radio Japan's Friends Around the World program in August 2011.
 The site has also appeared in several Japanese newspapers.

 Aside from the music of Ifukube, I am also a huge fan of the Finnish composer Jean Sibelius.
 In 2009 I attended the annual Sibelius Music Festival in Lahti, Finland.
 I also visited the home of Sibelius, called Ainola, which is now a museum.

-I work as a Lecturer of French and of Humanities at San Diego State University and as a professor of French at Mesa and Southwestern Colleges in the San Diego area.
+I have worked as a Lecturer of French and of Humanities at San Diego State University and as a professor of French at Mesa, City, and Southwestern Colleges in the San Diego area.